Abheet007/ecommerce-backend/README.md

 `python3 manage.py migrate`

 At this point, one may want to create a superuser account and create some products.
-One can also use sample data provided in `products/fixtures.json` by running:

 `python3 manage.py createsuperuser`